 UNESCO logo The Besançon Citadel Protecting your assets

 Emblematic of the city of Besançon, the Citadelle is a major cultural and tourist attraction.
 Listed as a UNESCO World Heritage Site, this major work by Vauban is considered a universal asset to be carefully protected.
-Surprising and majestic, this three-hundred-year-old structure is nonetheless accessible to all those who wish to discover its secrets and the treasures it contains!
+Surprising and majestic, this tercentenary structure is nonetheless accessible to all those who wish to discover its secrets and the treasures it contains!

 Photo of part of the Besançon Citadel